SSWConsulting/SSW.Rules.Content/rules/have-a-definition-of-ready/rule.md

 :::

-While acronyms like INVEST can seem over-elaborate, they offer a helpful framework to ensure consistency and clarity in evaluating User Stories.
+While acronyms like INVEST can seem over-elaborate, they offer a helpful framework to ensure consistency and clarity in evaluating PBIs.

 Following the update to the Scrum Guide for 2020, this is the concept of a Product Backlog being "Ready".